hilbix/tino/howto/backup.md

 - Restore files (perhaps needs password)

-To be able to do all backup/verification without a password, but a restore with password only, we need the client to be able to handle asymmetrically encryption.
+To be able to do all backup/verification without a password, but a restore with password only, we need the client to be able to handle Asymmetric Encryption.

 ## Server